timeax/prisma-to-laravel-migration/README.md

 ✨ Stub Customization Notes

 Stubs are JavaScript template literals.
-Escape

-backticks \` and

-template braces \${ … }

-if you want them to appear literally.
+Escape \` and \${ } if you need them literally.

-Keep ${content} inside marker lines if you want the generator to keep injecting its dynamic block.
+Keep the ${content} placeholder inside the marker block if you want the generator to keep injecting its dynamic chunk.

-Remove both markers & placeholder if you fully hand-write the file and set noEmit=true.
+> Full Custom Model Stubs
+If you plan to hand-craft a model stub completely—removing both the ${content} placeholder and the // <prisma-laravel:start> / // <prisma-laravel:end> markers—set
+noEmit = true for the modeler generator (or exclude that table via custom rules).
+Otherwise, the generator has nowhere to inject its code and will skip the file.
+Leaving the markers + ${content} lets you customise everything around the generated region while the tool continues to maintain fillable lists, casts, and relations automatically.

 ---